SAP-samples/analytics-cloud-datasphere-community-content/SAP_CC_Headcount_and_Skills_Monitoring/README.md

-# Headcount and Skills Monitoring
+# Headcount and Skills Monitoring--

 ## Name of Zip File
 Skills_Monitoring.zip

 ## Last Released:
-October 2023
+2023.09

+## What´s New
+N/A

 ## Descripton
 Business Challenge: